 While a sauce is totally optional, but it brings it to another level.

 - 1 steak (1 ½" to 2″ thick cuts such as a ribeye, New York or filet mignon)

 - 2 teaspoon Diamond kosher salt (half on each side)

 - 2 teaspoon ground black pepper (half on each side)

-- 1 tablespoon neutral oil (such as peanut or canola oil)
+- 1 tablespoon neutral oil (such as peanut, canola oil or even beef tallow)

 Optional for butter basting

 - 2 tablespoon unsalted butter

 - 3 sprigs fresh herbs such as thyme and rosemary sprigs

 - 1 minced shallot

 - 2 smashed whole garlic cloves

 - Season the steak heavily with kosher salt at least 1 hour prior to cooking.
 Place the steak on a cooling rack on top of a parchment paper or foil-lined sheet pan.

 - Place the steak in the oven and cook until the internal temperature of the steak reaches the desired "pull temperature," 120°F for medium-rare (10 degrees below your target finished internal temperature). *See chart for other temperature options.

 - Remove from oven and rest the steak uncovered for 5 to 10 minutes to let cool slightly before searing.

 - Heat up a heavy-bottom skillet (preferably cast iron or carbon steel) over high heat until it just starts to smoke, then add about 1 tablespoon of neutral oil and let heat through for about 30 seconds.

 - Carefully place the steak in the skillet to sear for 2 minutes per side.
 Add the butter and herbs (if using) after about 1 minute and baste the melted butter onto the steak with a spoon as it sears.